+If you’re an EU or EEA citizen, you won’t need a visa to live and work in Spain.
+If you're a UK citizen you will.
+You can find out more information here.
 There are some exceptions to those not from the EU and EEA who wish to live and work in Spain such as academics, scientists working on specific projects, or close relatives joining family member working in Spain for a year or more.

 Once you’ve secured a new position in Spain, your employer will need to apply to the provincial office of the Ministry of Labour for a work permit on your behalf but processing a work permit can take up to 8 months.
 A work permit is valid for a year and can be renewed providing that you still meet the criteria.

 However, permits are typically granted for certain sectors, so once you have a permit, you can usually move jobs without having to renew the permit, providing you remain within the sector.

 On top of your accommodation, you’ll probably need to budget for utilities.
 In Madrid, you should expect these to cost around €128 per month according to Numbeo.

 On average, consumer prices in Madrid are 24% lower than in London.
 A litre of milk will cost you just €0.81 (75p) and a loaf of bread will take, on average, just €1.02 of your hard-earned cash.
 Rent averages out at 36% lower than in London.
 A good meal out will cost around €11, around 28% less than a meal in London, whilst a meal at home will only be 15% less expensive.